 · Timelines and implementation concerns

-CFOs, Controllers, Financial Accountants and Asset Liability Managers should join Fiserv experts for an educational and informative discussion to learn how your institution might be able to create a strategy to manage the new process.
+CFOs, Controllers, Financial Accountants and Asset Liability Managers should join Fiserv experts for an educational and informative discussion to learn how your institution might be able to create a strategy to manage the new process as well as see Fiserv’s solution, Prologue™ Credit Loss Manager.
 We’ll discuss what’s ahead for the coming FASB CECL mandate and how your institution can be better prepared.